mdsalman18/FraudDetect-DeepML-XAI-FL/README.md

 #### SQL Tables Required:

-Run the following SQL to set up the database:
+Run the frauddetect_transactions.sql file to set up the database:

 ---